alibrky04/Connect_4/README.md

 # Connect 4 Game

-This is a simple two-player Connect 4 game implemented in C++.
+This is a simple Connect 4 game implemented in C++.
 Players take turns dropping their colored discs from the top into a vertically suspended grid.
 The first player to connect four of their discs in a row horizontally, vertically, or diagonally wins the game.

 ## How to Play